-High Quality design which takes full account of the best qualities of Roche Parish was strongly supported through the Neighbourhood Plan consultations, and Policy F1 helps give effect to this desire, especially when read in conjunction with the Roche Parish Design Guide (attached as an annex to this Neighbourhood Plan).
+High Quality design which takes full account of the best qualities of Roche Parish was strongly supported through the Neighbourhood Plan consultations, and Policy H1 helps give effect to this desire, especially when read in conjunction with the Roche Parish Design Guide (Appendix 1).
+The Roche Parish Design Guide includes a checklist for developers to complete, showing how the elements set out in Policy H1 have been considered.